bradencarlson/sage-jupyter/README.md

 Southen Utah University.

 We will mention here that while learning the SageMath syntax is much like learning any other computer programming language, in that it is done through much trial and error, this project assumes that the user has little to no experience with SageMath or any other programming language.
-Thus included in this project is a very basic introduction to the syntax and some basic ideas of any programming language such as data types, conditional statements, variables, print statements, functions and classes, and more.
-All of the documents here in this project are set up to run without the user having much knowledge about how the language works.
-Although most code is either commented or coupled with notes to inform the user of what the code is trying to accomplish.
+Thus included in this Project is a very basic introduction to the syntax and some basic ideas of any programming language such as data types, conditional statements, variables, print statements, functions and classes, and more.
+All of the documents here in this Project are set up to run without the user having much knowledge about how the language works, although most code is either commented or coupled with notes to inform the user of what the code is trying to accomplish.
 Thus, any student of
-SageMath will find this project helpful in their journey to using SageMath.
+SageMath will find this Project helpful in their journey to using SageMath.

-## Python

-As Jupyter Notebooks allows SageMath documents to be downloaded as Python documents, In the [Python](Python) folder, you will find all of the documents used in this project in the form of Python files.
-Please go to the Python folder for more details regarding the use of Python in this project.

 ## Series